 Places to look for scholarships

-• Businesses-Sometimes businesses offer scholarships to employees and children of employees.
+• Businesses: Some businesses offer scholarships to employees and children of employees.

 • Military-If you are interested in practicing in the military/ROTC.